Kanchenjunga Circuit Trek – North and South Base Camp Trek - 21 Days

 Diverse Geography & Natural Beauty

-The trek begins from the mid-hill town of Taplejung and passes through subtropical farms, cardamom fields, bamboo groves, and dense conifer forests.
+The Kanchenjunga Circuit Trek begins from the mid-hill town of Taplejung and passes through subtropical farms, cardamom fields, bamboo groves, and dense conifer forests.
 As the altitude increases, the landscape shifts dramatically—revealing glacial valleys, icy ridgelines, and the towering Kanchenjunga massif.

 You’ll trek along river corridors like the Tamor and Ghunsa Khola, cross suspension bridges above thundering gorges, and walk beneath ancient trees home to red pandas and Himalayan monals.